PretendoNetwork/website/docs/en_US/install/3ds.md

 The 3DS does not rely on NNIDs for the vast majority of its game servers.
 Because of this, using a PNID is also not required for most games<sup><a>[[1]](#footnote-1)</a></sup>.

-Setting up a PNID on the 3DS is the same as setting up a NNID, which you can do by going to the Settings app.
+Setting up a PNID on the 3DS is the same as setting up a NNID, which you can do via the Settings app.
 You may either create the PNID on your console, or register from an account [on our website](/account/register) and link it to your console at a later date.

 It is recommended to register the PNID on your device at this time, as registering on the website does not currently allow you to change some user data.